Index of published work

 Claire Hoyles, Business Development Manager at Home Instead: interviewed regarding Home Instead, an organisation which provides specialised home care.

-Councillor Nigel Ball, Doncaster Council: interviewed regarding the new Danum Library, Gallery and Museum, and the 'Get Doncaster Moving' campaign.
+Councillor Nigel Ball, Doncaster Council (Portfolio Holder for Public Health, Leisure, Culture and Planning): interviewed regarding the new Danum Library, Gallery and Museum, and the 'Get Doncaster Moving' campaign.

 Managing Director of Phoenix WoMen's Aid: interviewed regarding the organisation does in helping victims of Domestic Violence and Abuse.